frodi-karlsson/discord-mod-manager/README.md

 ```
 As you can see, it's not very complicated.

-This new mod can then be installed by the mod manager.
+This new mod can then be installed by the patcher.
 If you keep your mod in a git repository, you can install it directly from there as long as mod.json is in the root of the repository, otherwise you can navigate to the folder containing mod.json and install it from there using the file picker dialog.

 Here is a real mod as an example that uses configs: [frodi-karlsson-modpack](https://github.com/frodi-karlsson/frodi-karlsson-modpack)

 # Development

-The mod manager is built using electron.
+The patcher is built using electron.
 I've tried to keep the app small, so there's no react or anything like that.
 The UI is built using vanilla HTML, CSS and JS.

 Clone the repository and run `npm i` to install dependencies.